A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] use MA for honey and then bees for the other stuff

-- [ ] make a mob farm that chosen architect made
+- [ ] make a mob farm that chosen architect made for the gems
-- [ ] make mystical agriculture farm
-- [ ] use advanced item collector for 15x15
-- [ ] allow fake players for modular router
-- [ ] use ender chest with diamond to make it private
-- [ ] Remake base (big hole in the ground)
-- [ ] Automate refined storage
-- [ ] Make a requester to keep things like glass in stock

-- [ ] use a regulator upgrade for RF storage automation with mekanism and stuff that does processing
 - [ ] use quantum catcher for mobs
-- [x] Use chipped mod for blocks

-- [ ] make a chicken spawner by getting a chicken spawn egg by feeding it the gm chicken feed and a mob swap
-- [ ] use that spawner to make gm cursed feed to get rotten eggs
 ## beginner gear guide and progression

 * you can put a normal stone tools in crafting to turn them into silent gear then replace their parts